 The Northern Irish Tayto has become the biggest brand of crisps in the country and the third biggest in the United Kingdom.
 Just like the Republic of Ireland brand their signature flavour of crisps is Cheese and Onion.

 The Northern Irish Tayto company is located in the Ulster Countryside of Tandragee in the Tayto Castle where they have been making the adore crisps for over 60 years.
-Only very few people known about the sercert recipe of the crisps that have been passed down through generations.
+Only very few people know about the secret recipe of the crisps that have been passed down through generations.

 Amazing Success of Tayto that keeps Going